Assura’s (AGR) “Hold” Rating Reaffirmed at Peel Hunt

-Assura (LON:AGR)‘s stock had its “hold” rating reaffirmed by research analysts at Peel Hunt in a report issued on Tuesday, LSE.Co.UK reports.
-They presently have a GBX 62 ($0.81) price objective on the real estate investment trust’s stock.
-Peel Hunt’s target price suggests a potential downside of 13.29% from the company’s previous close.
+Peel Hunt reissued their hold rating on shares of Assura (LON:AGR) in a report published on Tuesday, Digital Look reports.
+Peel Hunt currently has a GBX 62 ($0.81) price target on the real estate investment trust’s stock.

-A number of other equities analysts also recently commented on the company.
-Liberum Capital restated a “hold” rating on shares of Assura in a report on Tuesday.
-Peel Hunt restated a “hold” rating and issued a GBX 62 ($0.81) price objective on shares of Assura in a report on Tuesday.
+Separately, Liberum Capital reissued a hold rating on shares of Assura in a research report on Tuesday.

 About Assura